 Investment in renewable energy solutions to power their facilities and stores.
 They participate in programmes like the EPA's Green Power Partnership and strive to increase the share of renewable in their overall energy consumption.

 Support grassroots environmental organisations through the "1% for the Planet" programme.
 This helps drive climate action and promote awareness of the importance of reducing carbon emissions.
-Reducing carbon emission offsets by investing in projects that help reduce or remove greenhouse gases from the atmosphere, such as reforestation or methane capture.

 Carbon footprint

-analyses, of direct (company-owned or controlled sources) and indirect (upstream and downstream activities in the value chain) emissions.
+analyses, of direct

+(company-owned or controlled sources) and

+indirect (upstream and

+downstream activities in

+the value chain)

+emissions.